 CEB's SHL, the world leader in talent assessments for employers, also uses deductive reasoning tests in its assessments.
 For years, JobTestPrep has been preparing candidates for SHL's tests.
 In fact, our verbal practice packs also include deductive reasoning questions.

 Candidates for jobs that involve analysis of scenarios and evaluation of arguments are required to sit this test.
 It is administered online and includes 20 questions that must be completed in 18 minutes.
 Those who pass the Verify stage of SHL's deductive reasoning test will then be asked to sit a supervised verification test.
 This test requires you to read a passage and choose if a subsequent statement is true/false according to the passage.
+The other company to provide deductive reasoning tests is Kenexa.

 Deductive reasoning tests measure your ability to make logical arguments and form sound conclusions.
 These abilities are extremely important at work, and employers will be keeping a close eye on the results of your test.
 To perform well on deductive reasoning tests, practice is essential.
 Becoming familiar with the structure of the test brings confidence, which in turn results in improved test performance.
 To ensure your success, JobTestPrep has made sure to include popular deductive reasoning tests in its verbal reasoning practice packs.